Guillaume-Levrier/PANDORAE/README.md

 If you encounter an issue, please tag this [account](https://mobile.twitter.com/PANDORAE_CORE) or create an issue here on Github.

 ### Roadmap
-#### Chaeros
-- API requests bottleneck size slider in Flux (WIP)
-- Better scopusGeolocate (check country then validate)

 #### Types
 - fix Gz brush (using geotype brush)
 - Chronotype fast slider
+- Create a Hyphotype

 #### Wiki
 - API documentation (WIP)

 #### New features
-- Prodigy connector
+- Prodigy connector?
-- Actual Hyphe connector
 - Zotero local connector